agalend/PaySmartly.Documentation/how-to-test.md

 # 3. Killing random services

-You can kill some service instance, such as calculation one.
-You should be able to perform pay slip calculation after killing it since I have set up 2 instances.
+You can kill some service instance, such as calculations one.
+You should be able to perform pay slip calculations after killing it since I have set up 2 instances.
 If you kill the second one too then you will encounter error:

 <img src="https://github.com/agalend/PaySmartly.Documentation/blob/main/resources/test/error-page.png">